-To ensure full coverage of the National Curriculum in mathematics across the whole school at the different key stages.
+To ensure full coverage of the National Curriculum in Mathematics across the whole school at the different key stages.

 Teaching & Learning Guidelines

 Mathematics is taught as a standalone subject but is also integrated into other subject areas and across the whole curriculum.
-In this way pupils learn the place of mathematics in the world around them.
+In this way pupils learn the place of Mathematics in the world around them.
 Lessons include practical investigations, problem solving and verbal activities.
 Students participate in regular speaking and listening activities in order to improve their use of appropriate mathematical vocabulary.
 In addition, staff use Interactive Whiteboards in lessons to support students’ learning.

 Teachers use a range of learning and teaching styles, incorporating individual, pair, class and group work into lessons.
 We make great use of age related software, such as ‘Choose It’ and websites such as ‘Purple Mash’ along with games and real-life materials to engage students and help them to learn in the way that best suits their needs.
 Children are taught through discussion, practical activity, games, investigations, problem solving and recording which can be supported through the use of IT.
 The teaching style and methods are varied according to the subject matter and the pupils being taught.

-Pupils develop mathematics through using a variety of methods: mental strategies, practical activities, written calculations, problem solving, discussion, and application of basic skills.
+Pupils develop Mathematics through using a variety of methods: mental strategies, practical activities, written calculations, problem solving, discussion, and application of basic skills.

 Class teachers are required to provide lesson planning, resources and worksheets that meet the needs of individual learners.